Guides

 By Objects & Order

-The Structured List field type is ideal for capturing object data comprising multiple, related components of information, whether that be for provenance, bibliographic resources, or exhibition history.
+The Structured List field type is ideal for capturing object data comprising multiple, related components of information, whether that be for provenance, bibliographic resources, exhibition history, or similar records.
+It lets you build an expandable, orderable list of related entries.

-While you could include a list in a Long Text or Rich Text field type, or add a Select or Dataset field type that allows for multiple selections of items, the Structured List field type helps you build upon and reorder separate informational entries.
+While you could include a list of items in a Long Text or Rich Text field type, or add a Select or Dataset field type that allows for multiple selections, a Structured List lets you rearrange entries and add detailed information.

 For more information on selecting field types for specific use cases, see Setting Up Blueprint Fields.